polyphony-chat/docs/docs/Protocol Specifications/core.md

 Users must hold on to all of their past key pairs, as they might need them to [migrate their account in the future](#7-migrations).
 How this is done is specified in [section 6.3: Private key loss prevention and private key recovery](#63-private-key-loss-prevention-and-private-key-recovery).

+The lifetime of an actor ID-Cert should be limited to a maximum of 60 days.
+This is to ensure that even in a worst-case scenario, a compromised ID-Cert can only be used for a limited amount of time.
+The renewal of an ID-Cert is considered a [sensitive action](#412-sensitive-actions) and should require a second factor of authentication.
+A client that has this second factor of authentication stored should renew the ID-Cert of the authenticated actor without further interaction.

+Server ID-Certs should be rotated way less often (every 1-3 years).
+Only rotate a server ID-Cert if it is suspected to be compromised, is lost, or has expired.

 ```mermaid
 sequenceDiagram